 One final note, I’ve selected 2.2lb / 1kg bags where available.
 I find this the most practical size when ordering online.

-Lavazza are a huge name that came from humble beginnings in Torino, Italy in 1895.
+Lavazza is a huge name that came from humble beginnings in Torino, Italy in 1895.
 The Lavazza Qualita Oro is their signature coffee, a medium roast 100% Arabica blend that they claim is ‘an intense, aromatic blend’ that contains the ‘pleasant floral hint which is typical of Central American coffee’.

 The Qualita Oro is a personal favorite.
 A smooth tasting blend that is likely to appeal to all coffee drinkers.
 Not the most adventurous taste, but if you’re looking for quality coffee that’s low in bitterness and acidity then you’ve found the one.